dkimhw/launch_school/js_109/js_109_problems.md

 **Explanation:**

 * On line 1, we invoke method `every` on array `[1, 2, 3]`. `every` takes in a callback function as an argument.
 It iterates through the elements in the array, calls the callback fuction on each element once, and checks whether the return value of the callback function is a truthy or falsy value.
-If, in one of the invocations of the callback function returns a falsy value -- `every` immediately retuns `false`.
+If one of the invocations of the callback function returns a falsy value -- `every` immediately retuns `false`.
 If, no falsy value is returned after looping through all of the elements in the array, `every` returns `true`.
 * In this case, the value of each element in `[1, 2, 3]` is passed in as the argument to the callback function.
 Then the callback function takes the argument (`num`) and reassigns `num` with the expression `num * 2` .
-In JavaScript, assignment is an expression that **evaluates as the expression on the right-hand side of the assignment** and that is being returned.
+In JavaScript, assignment is an expression that **evaluates as the expression on the right-hand side of the assignment**.
 So in this case, it returns `num * 2`.
-So as an example, in the first iteration, `1` is passed to the callback function and the callback function returns `2`.
+So as an example, in the first iteration, `1` is passed to the callback function and the callback function returns `2` (`1 * 2`).
+The subseuqent return values of the callback are: `4`, `6`.
 Since non-zero integers are truthy values, `every` will return `true`.